Eluned Morgan government

-The Eluned Morgan government is the government of Wales formed by Eluned Morgan from August 2024, following her appointment as First Minister of Wales on 6 August.
+The Eluned Morgan government was the government of Wales formed by Eluned Morgan from August 2024, following her appointment as First Minister of Wales on 6 August.
 Morgan first formed an interim government largely continuing the previous Gething government, then announced a fuller reshuffle in September 2024.

 In her interim cabinet she maintained many of the roles and roleholders from the previous Gething government.
 With the few changes being that she appointed former First Minister Mark Drakeford as her successor to her former role as Cabinet Secretary for Health and Social Care, a role he himself held between 2013 and 2016, and designated Elisabeth Jones as Counsel General-designate.

 On 11 September 2024, Morgan announced her cabinet reshuffle.
 Jeremy Miles and Julie James returned to cabinet following their resignations under Gething, and as health cabinet secretary and Counsel General-designate respectively, with the latter replacing Jones.
 While Vikki Howells was given a junior role for the first time.
 All the other members of the cabinet had their roles amended or switched but remained in government, with Huw Irranca-Davies and Lynne Neagle retaining their former roles entirely.

 In addition to her cabinet appointments, Morgan also appointed former MP Kevin Brennan as her chief special adviser in August.
+Brennan stepped down to join the House of Lords, and was replaced by Wayne David.
+David was then replaced by Citizens Advice Head of Policy, and former Welsh Labour Head of Communications, Luke Young as her new Chief Special Adviser.